Philix27/Rustic/docs/const_var.md

-# Medium simple topics for Rust
+# Difference between immutable variables and const in Rust

-- Difference between immutable variables and const in rust Differences Between Variables and Constants
+Differences Between Variables and Constants
 Being unable to change the value of a variable might have reminded you of another programming concept that most other languages have: constants.